amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 }
 {% endhighlight %}

 Of course, this simple JsonCar doesn't do more than the previous one.
-But, it is a proper object, [with an interface](http://www.amihaiemil.com/2017/08/12/how-interfaces-are-refactoring-our-code.html), which means you can decorate it, compose the Car of your dreams, which will a lot for you.
+But it is a proper object, [with an interface](http://www.amihaiemil.com/2017/08/12/how-interfaces-are-refactoring-our-code.html), which means you can decorate it, compose the Car of your dreams, which will do a lot for you.
 To make sure the car always prints with CapsLock you have this class:

 {% highlight java %}
 /**